bnosac/doc2vec/README.md

 ## Note

 The package has some hard limits namely

-    - Each documents should be smaller than 1000 words
+    - Each document should be smaller than 1000 words
     - Each word has a maximum length of 100 letters